 While you want to be one step ahead, the key is to stick to one task—then leave the rest of nap time to rest yourself.
 Do one task per nap time, and once you’re finished, take a nap yourself.
 You won’t get the deep sleep your body needs, but every bit of rest adds up.

 Because tasks will never stop.
 No matter how much you try to do during nap time, you’ll never get it all done.

 One of the best ways to get a break from baby care is to take turns with your partner.
-For the most part, my husband and I would be awake at the same time, but some days, we needed to take turns to get much-needed breaks from our responsibilities.
+My husband and I would be awake at the same time, but some days, we needed to take turns to get much-needed breaks.

 You can take turns with your partner by tending to the baby for an hour or two while the other takes an extended nap.

 Another option is for one parent to take the baby out of the house so the other can have time alone at home.
 For instance, I would take the baby to my mom’s house for the morning, and my husband would do the same with his mom on another day.

 And finally, consider taking shifts with your partner.
 Many parents relied on taking shifts at night so each one could get a long stretch of uninterrupted sleep.